Thinking of Starting Your Own Cleaning Business?

 Tools and Equipment Insurance

-Determine Cleaning Rates
+6. Determine Your Cleaning Rates

-In order to fully grasp your cleaning business start-up costs, you must determine your rates for cleaning.
+To fully grasp your cleaning business start-up costs, you must determine your rates for cleaning.
 Different factors such as competition, clients, and location will help determine how much to charge for your service.

-For residential cleaning services, choose from either hourly rates or flat rates.
+For residential cleaning services, choose from either hourly rates or flat rates: